 Once you know what causes your PC from waking up from sleep, you can take action to prevent it from happening again.

 Let’s start with Windows Update since it’s a common cause of the wake-from-sleep behavior.
-Also, updates do not only wake up your PC from sleep, it can also result in reboots.
+Also, updates do not only wake up your PC from sleep, they can also result in (multiple) reboots.

 If you leave your browser, files, and documents open to continue where you left off, you do not want your PC to reboot in the middle of the night (even if you HAVE saved your open work).